 The average surface water temperature this year was similar to previous years.
-The preceding winter was mild and most Michigan lakes had less than average ice and snow cover.
-This led to warmer water temperatures in the spring.
-Summer temperatures quickly increased with little rainfall to cool the water.
-As a result, the water temperatures later in the summer were into the 80's.
+The preceding winter was cold and most Michigan lakes had average ice and snow cover.
+This led to cooler water temperatures in the spring, which persisted due to abundant cloud cover and rainfall in the early summer.
+As a result, the water temperatures later in the summer did not exceed 80 degrees.
 Cooler water can hold more oxygen, so lower temperatures are preferable.

 We also measured temperature at different depths to create a profile.
 This data shows how the temperature changed with depth and whether or not a thermocline was present in the lake.
 During the spring test, there was not a defined thermocline.
-By the summer sampling, the water was stratified and water temperatures decreased sharply from 9 to 18 feet.
+By the summer sampling, the water was stratified and water temperatures decreased sharply from 12 to 18 feet.
 The thermocline was near 15 feet.